navarrastar/locus/info/fight.md

 ### **Victory or Death**
 - when both player are on their final life, a cool screen pops up with a cool announcer saying "Victory or Death" similar to "Sudden Death" in ssb

+- On the first round, you only have 2 ablilities, you get the other two after each round.